 Got into several schools of bonefish yesterday with many hookups.

-Going on our excursion to the remote west side as soon as we get a … Continue reading
+Going on our excursion to the remote west side as soon as we get … Continue reading

 Joel and a fish longer than him